Skip to main contentSkip to footer content

 Faculty members in the department are internationally recognized experts and are well funded by federal agencies (NSF, DOE, NASA, etc.), industry, government, and NGOs.
 Graduate students commonly receive national fellowships.
 The environment for graduate students is challenging but supportive, as faculty are invested in student success.

-Graduate degrees require an appropriate program of courses at ESF and Syracuse University.
-Master of Science and doctoral students must complete a minimum of 18 credit hours and 30 credit hours of graduate level coursework, respectively.
+Graduate degrees require an appropriate program of courses at ESF which may be supplemented by courses at Syracuse University.
+Master of Science and Doctoral students must complete a minimum of 18 credit hours and 30 credit hours of graduate level coursework, respectively.
 In addition, doctoral students must pass a doctoral candidacy examination.

 Current research projects encompass natural and synthetic polymer chemistry, biochemistry and microbiology; organic chemistry of natural products and chemical ecology; chemistry of air and water; climate change.